ZimCodes/Zeiver/README.md

 ***-A, --accept***

-Files to accept for download
+Files to accept for scraping

-Using Regex, specify which files to accept for downloading.
+Using Regex, specify which files to accept for scraping.
 Only the files that matches the regex will be acceptable for download. _*This option takes precedence over `--reject, -r`_.

 Ex: `zeiver -A "(mov|mp3|lunchbox_pic1\.jpg|(pic_of_me.gif))"`

 ***-R, --reject***

-Files to reject for download
+Files to reject for scraping

-Using Regex, specify which files to reject for downloading.
+Using Regex, specify which files to reject for scraping.
 Only the files that match the regex will be rejected for download. *_`--accept, -a` takes precedence over this option_.

 Ex: `zeiver -R "(jpg|png|3gp|(pic_of_me.gif))"`